FuelLabs/fuel-bridge/docker/README.md

 A set of environment variables can be set before running.

-You can change this configs on the env files;
+You can change these configs on the env files;

 - [Fuel Core env](./envs/fuel_core.env) Fuel Core configurations.
 - [L1 env](./envs/l1_chain.env) L1 configurations.